a1302z/GenerativeModels/configs/README.md

  - IMG_loss_weight: Weight for loss of image reconstruction for variational autoencoder
  - VAE_loss_weight: Weight for KL-Divergence for variational autoencoder
  - learn_loss_weights: Train weights for variational autoencoder loss
+ - skip_connections: boolean whether to use Resnet like skip connection in encoder and decoder.
+Directly relates to conv_blocks_per_decrease

 ### Training
  - visdom: Whether to use a visdom server (Highly recommended: start with python -m visdom.server)